wluo329/DBMS/README.md

 Database management implementation that supports transactions in series.
-Support for  Added support for B+ tree indices, efficient join algorithms, query optimization, multi granularity locking, and ARIES recovery manager
+Support for  Added support for B+ tree indices, efficient join algorithms, query optimization, multi granularity locking, and ARIES recovery manager.
+Also added some complex SQL and MQL queries I've created.